babsmog/3SUM/README.md

 if we take all the possible (a,b) pairs, we can get all pairs of a,b using 2 nested for loops. after that, we can use binary search to know if c=-(a+b) exists in the given array or not. if it exists then the triplet (a,b,-(a+b)) will be a possible triplet. in this way, we will get all the possible triplets with a+b+c=0, but we need to find the unique triplets, for that we can insert all these possible triplets in some data structure( i.e. set) to get unique triplets.

+Time Complexity
+O(N*N*log(N)): we are using two nested for loops to get all the possible (a,b) pair and a Binary search to know if -(a+b) exists in the array or not.
+Space Complexity
+O(N): we are using a set to get unique triplets.